Dealing with Aging Parents and Siblings: 5 Ways to Work Better Together

 The one who sees them most often or lives nearby might get the truth about her decline.
 But the one who’s far away may see mom putting on a good face because she doesn’t want them to worry.

-When the two siblings talk, they’ll have completely different ideas about how mom is doing and each will think the other is crazy.
+When the two siblings talk, they’ll have completely different ideas about how mom is doing, and each will think the other is crazy.

-5. Not planning for tough realities ahead
+5. Not planning for brutal realities ahead

 But avoiding it until the last minute can cause even more conflict and problems at the worst time.